MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/swipe.md

 ---
-title: "Adding a swipe gesture recognizer"
+title: "Add a swipe gesture recognizer"
 description: "This article explains how to recognize a swipe gesture occurring on a view." ms.prod: xamarin ms.assetid: 164976C2-1429-49FB-9EB6-621E2681C19B